ishneeeeeet/ishneeeeeet/README.md

 ---

-I am a Software Developer Evangelist at , co-author of Learn to Cloud, co-host of Random Cloud Chats podcast, Microsoft MVP, AWS Community Builder, and YouTuber.
+I am a freelance Software Developer.
 Passionate about building products with the help of technology and sharing my learnings in Development, DevOps and now Cloud Relations.

 ---